rivdb/site/_posts/2024-09-13-trickster.markdown

 ## Injecting the Shell

 Surprisingly, the solution is pretty simple.
-If we change the file name from `shell.php` to `shell.png.php`, and then include the text "PNG" at the top of our file, we'll be allowed an upload.
+If we change the file name from `shell.php` to `shell.png.php`, and then include the text "PNG" at the top of our file, we'll be allowed an uploads.
 ```php
 PNG
 <html>